Cosmological constraints on Brans-Dicke theory

-Clearly, including SPT data greatly improves the constraints from just using WMAP.
-This is mainly due to a better determination of $\theta$ by constraining the location of more CMB peaks but also a better determination of the damping envelope and of the peak heights.
-As discussed in~\cite{ZahnZaldarriaga2003}, the main effect of increasing $\xi$ is to increase the width of the visibility function which in turn increases photon diffusion and damps the CMB temperature anisotropies on small scales.
-Thus the main constraints on $\xi$ from CMB temperature come from constraining the damping envelope with SPT data.
-Increasing $\xi$ has a slightly different effect on polarization.
-The same damping effect occurs on small scales but on large scales we get an enhancement as a thicker last scattering surface increases the amplitude of the local quadrupole which produces larger polarization signal~\cite{ZahnZaldarriaga2003}.

-The effect of varying $\omega$ is different from varying $\xi$.
-Varying $\omega$ results to a change in the background expansion history $H$ which results in a shift of the peak locations and peak heights.
-It makes more sense, however, to consider the changes in the spectrum at fixed $\theta$ as we use it as a parameter.
-In that case, the dominant effect is on large scales due to the Integrated Sachs-Wolfe effect while small scales are affected due to the perturbations in $\phi$ and are of lesser importance.
-Thus, the improvement to the constraints on $\omega$ coming from SPT data is indirect and is due to reducing the allowed region by constraining $\xi$ as well as the other parameters.
+\paragraph{Results and discussion} We first discuss the restricted models, which contain only $\omega$ as an additional parameter to $\Lambda$CDM.
+Varying $\omega$ changes the background expansion history $H$ which results in a shift of the peak locations and peak heights.
+It makes more sense, however, to consider the changes in the spectrum at fixed $\theta$ as it was used as a parameter.
+In that case, the dominant effect is on the large scale temperature spectrum due to the Integrated Sachs-Wolfe effect (ISW) while small scales are affected due to perturbations in $\phi$ (indirectly through the effect of $\phi$ on the potential wells) and are less important.

-Let us now turn to the restricted class of models.
-Using WMAP7 alone we report $\omega > \{89.7, 51.0\}$ at the $95\%$ and $99\%$ level respectively, while if the HST prior is assumed we improve to $\omega > \{177.3, 120.0\}$ at the same corresponding confidence levels.
-Including SPT data, does not improve the bounds as one would expect but rather we find $\omega > \{156.5, 114.1\}$. although using the ``high-$\ell$" data compilation makes things slightly better to $\omega > \{165.7, 122.8\}$.
-We see a significant improvement over~\cite{AcquavivaEtAl2004}, driven mainly by the inclusion of polarization data which break the degeneracy between $z_{re}$ and $n_s$ and allow the measurements of the damping tail to improve the determination of the other parameters and limit the freedom of $\omega$ to vary.
+Using WMAP7 alone, we find $\omega>\{90,51\}$ at the $95\%$ and $99\%$ level respectively while for WMAP7+HST we improve to $\omega>\{126,62\}$.
+This is a significant improvement over~\cite{AcquavivaEtAl2004}, driven mainly by the inclusion of polarization data which break the degeneracy between $z_{re}$ and $n_s$ and allow the measurements of the damping tail to improve the determination of the other parameters and limit the freedom of $\omega$ to vary.
+For WMAP7+SPT+HST data, changes this to $\omega>\{157,114\}$ at the same confidence levels.
+The use of Planck Temperature (PlanckTemp) data greatly improves the measurement of the damping tail and together with WMAP 9yr polarization (WMAP9pol) further improves the constraint to $\omega>\{1808,692\}$.
+This is in line with the forecasting of~\cite{ChenKamionkowski1999}.
+Our results, including more data combinations, are summarized in table I.